gbeckers/Darr/examplearrays/examplearray_int16.darr/README.txt

-This directory contains a numeric array that can most easily be read in Python using the Darr library (https://pypi.org/project/darr/), as follows:
+This directory contains a numeric array that can be accessed most easily in Python using the Darr library (https://pypi.org/project/darr/), as follows:

 >>> import darr as da